Jamedjo/angular-sticky/README.md

 AngularJS directive to cause elements to stick to the top of the page when scrolling past

-Requires jQuery 1.2.6+.
+No jQuery dependency.

 A simple directive enables sticky functionality to be added to elements, causing them to stick to the top of the screen as they are scrolled past.

-Quick implementation and only tested on latest Chrome and Firefox, so use at your peril...
+Quick implementation and only tested on latest Chrome, so use at your peril...

 # Features

-  * Allows use of a placeholder to stop the page jumping
+  * ~~Allows use of a placeholder to stop the page jumping~~
   * Recalculates element position on page load and on window resize
-  * Handles multiple sticky elements efficiently

 # Usage

-Include the .js and .css file in your page then enable usage of the directive by including the "sticky" module as a dependency.
+Include the .js file in your page then enable usage of the directive by including the "sticky" module as a dependency.
 Use the directive as follows:

     <div sticky>I'm all sticky</div>

-To stop the page jumping when the element is fixed to the top of the screen a placeholder can be substituted for it as follows:
+To smoothly alighn the sticky as it fixes, you can set top and left offsets:

-    <div sticky use-placeholder>I'm all sticky</div>
+    <div sticky sticky-top="stickyTop()" sticky-left="31">I'm all sticky</div>

-See the example directory for a working example.
+`sticky-top` and `sticky-left` can be numbers or functions which return numbers.
+E.g.

+    $scope.stickyTop = function(){
+      return Math.max(0,document.querySelector('.navbar-fixed-top').getBoundingClientRect().bottom)+20;
+    }